tipstrade/TipsTrade.ApiClient.Core/TipsTrade.ApiClient.Core/README.md

 ## Namespaces

+### TipsTrade.ApiClient.Core.Caching
+- `IAddToCache<TKey, TValue>`, provides a method for adding items to a cache.
+- `IGetFromCache<TKey, TValue>`, provides a method for getting items from the cache.
+- `IReadWriteCache<TKey, TValue>`, provides methods for getting and setting items in the cache.

 ### TipsTrade.ApiClient.Core.Credential
 - `IIsValid`, provides a property for indicating whether a instance is valid.
 - `UserCredential`, `ApiKeyCredential`, provides properties for commonly used credential types.